-The musical instruments featured in the wall sculpture include harp, zither, pipa, clapper, block drum, various reed pipes and flutes.
+The musical instruments featured in the wall sculpture include a harp, zither, pipa, clapper, block drum, various reed pipes and flutes.

-A clay tomb guardian unearthed from Ankang, Shaanxi Province, the product of Southern Dynasty during the 5th and 6th centuries.
+A clay tomb guardian unearthed from Ankang, Shaanxi Province, the product of the Southern Dynasty during the 5th and 6th centuries.

 A royal dance band performing in the palace, Tang Dynasty sculpture.

-A group of coloured terracotta government officials was unearthed from the tomb of Prince Jian Zhu Chengyong (1454—1498), of Ming Dynasty, in Xi’an, Shaanxi Province.
+A group of coloured terracotta government officials was unearthed from the tomb of Prince Jian Zhu Chengyong (1454—1498), of the Ming Dynasty, in Xi’an, Shaanxi Province.

 Two coloured terracotta celestial beings with vivid facial expressions at an ancient Chinese temple built during the Ming Dynasty (1368-1644)

 Bodhisattva Guanyin, a Chinese Buddhist statue, Song Dynasty (960–1279)